The Blonde Who Inspired Blonde

 (Jessica Haye & Clark Hsiao, Uprise Art, 2022-08-30)

-One of the The Collaborationist’s portraits caught the eyes of a generational poet; 14 years after its conception, in August 2024, Jessica Haye & Clark Hsiao were gracious enough to pull out all the f-stops to annotate their famed photograph and describe the circumstances that led to its discovery by Frank Ocean.
+One of The Collaborationist’s portraits caught the eyes of a generational poet; 14 years after its conception, in August 2024, Jessica Haye & Clark Hsiao were gracious enough to pull out all the f-stops to annotate their famed photograph and describe the circumstances that led to its discovery by Frank Ocean.

 Q&A: The Collaborationist, the photographer.